medplum/medplum/packages/docs/docs/medications/formulary/formulary.md

 # Modeling a Formulary

 A "formulary" refers to a catalog of drugs offered by your organization.
-When implementing a custom EMR, Digital Health Clinical administrators often curate a formulary of relevant drugs, along with relevant metadata, to assist prescribing physicians, pharmacists, and patients.
+When implementing a custom EMR, Digital Health clinical administrators often curate a formulary of relevant drugs, along with relevant metadata, to assist prescribing physicians, pharmacists, and patients.

 This guide covers the basics of how to use the [`MedicationKnowledge`](/docs/api/fhir/resources/medicationknowledge) resource, which represents a type of medication that can be ordered.
 It will cover: